 A help desk admin can perform these actions on all users or on select groups of users.
 For more granular administrative control, you can assign the help desk admin to a select a group of users and prevent them from even viewing users outside of their group.

-Help desk admin restrictions
+Help desk administrator restrictions

 Help desk admins can't performing the following actions: